A list of my favorite WordPress themes and why! I also include my most hated themes(for better context). If you’re

-- Astra – very customizable free theme, super lightweight and runs fast, best for those using pagebuilders.
-The most popular free theme with a busy development team.
-Only problem is TONS of bugs and slow support!
+- Astra – very customizable free theme, lightweight and runs fast, good for those using pagebuilders.
+The most popular free theme at the moment.
+Only problem is many bugs, slow support, autoloads in their other plugins!

 - OceanWP – free starter theme, beautiful and comes with a pagebuilder.
 I like their area where you can granularly disable all scripts/styles (but I wish it had more explanation).
 Requires paid plugins to get full functionality.
 I personally dislike their aggressive pricing for every little add-on and it’s no surprise Astra is more popular. :/

 - WordPress default themes – yes, they look like every other theme out there but they aren’t bad.
 Nicely-coded, just personalize the look a bit and you’re all set!

 My personal recommendation: